NoNotNotes/Yuubi/content/B419/PRELIM.md

 	- **Nursing Rounds**: endorsement at bedside, where the care plan is discussed, allowing the patient and family to participate, pose questions, and seek clarifications.
 Any additional assessments and evaluations can also be made at this time.
 2. **Telephone Reports**: physicians or other nurses may be updated about patients via telephone.
 All information transmitted should be transcribed accurately, especially if medications are involved or if significant variances have occurred.
 The date, time, name of the physician, and signature of the nurse receiving telephone orders are all documented to be countersigned within 24 hours.
 3. **Transfer Reports**: patients being transferred from one unit to another require proper referral and coordination.
 The receiving unit is usually advised beforehand about the transfer so that the unit or bed including special equipment, if necessary, will be arranged.
 All pertinent information for the continuity of care is provided to the receiving unit, including a summary of medical progress and current health status.
 An oral report is also made by the accompanying nurse so that additional information can be made or clarified.
 A transfer report accompanies the patient.
-## Meetings
-Meetings can become effective if managed properly, with the following steps undertaken (Cherry & Jacobs, 2014):
-1. **Pre-meeting Work**: determine the purposes of the meeting. **A list of meeting topics is made**, and a fact sheet is created in relation to each topic.
-This is distributed to those in attendance.
-	- Determine those **who will attend the meeting**— those affected by decisions made during the meeting and those who may provide valuable insight for the topics.
-	- Schedule the meeting by **date, time, and location**, then invite the attendees.
-Consultation with the attendees will allow for maximized attendance.
-	- **Meeting agendas** (containing the aforementioned information) **are distributed** at least one week before the meeting, with a reminder two days before the meeting.
-2. **During the Meeting**: ensure that the participants are comfortable.
-In the group, there should be a leader (chairperson), timekeeper, and recorder.
-The leader processes one agenda at a time, allowing the timekeeper to do their job to keep the meeting on track.
-At the end of the meeting, **debriefing** is done, asking "*what went well?*" and "*what could have been better?*".
-This improves subsequent meetings over time.
 ## Patient Satisfaction & Customer Service
 Nurses need to provide a comprehensive range of patient needs.
 In settings where facilities desire for patients to use their services, nurses are expected to keep patient satisfaction and customer service, which includes safety and quality care as the leading motivator of all plans and activities (Cherry & Jacobs, 2014).
 Customers may be categorized as external or internal:
 1. **External customers**: those not employed by the organization (patients, families, referral physicians, payers e.g. insurance companies, managed care plans).